cbornet/pulsar-grpc/README.md

 2. `MetadataAndPayload` : in this format the metadata and payload are sent/received in distinct protobuf fields instead of the Pulsar framing.
 In a `CommanSend`, if the `compress` field is set, the message will be compressed by the broker using the compressions settings of the metadata.
 It's also possible to compress on the client.
 3. `Messages` : this format allows to send/receive multiple messages in batch using protobuf format instead of the binary framing.
 The compression settings contained in the `metadata` field are used by the broker to compress/uncompress the message.

+Other difference with the binary protocol is that gRPC has its own keep-alive and reconnection management so you don't have to implement it on the client.

+For producers/consumers, the gRPC flow control is used so you don't have to handle rate limit sending errors or consumer flow messages.

 ### Topic Lookup

 **gRPC definition**